No cancellation fee, cancel any time

 - This activity is included in the fee, there is no additional charge.
 You can take many instagramworthy photos

-Additionally, if you want to do a tatami cutting by using a real samurai sword, you can reserve for that service separately by paying a small fee here
+Additionally, if you want to use a real samurai sword and chop tatami mats you can reserve for that experience by paying a small fee here .

-This activity takes place inside the samurai museum that is located in the heart of Kyoto right next to the wolrd-famous Nishiki Market.
+This activity takes place inside the samurai museum that is located in the heart of Kyoto right next to the world-famous Nishiki Market.
 You get a tour of the museum that is full of ancient artifacts, authentic samurai swords and tons of replica armors from the feudal Japan.
 You also get a tour of the ninja exhibitions.
 Being Japan’s largest experiential museum, the venue also provides kimono and yukata experiences, tea ceremony services and zen meditation services in case you have a friend or a family member who is coming along.
 You can have this experience on any day of the year.
 If you would like to do the activity outside the museum, please drop us a message as we have several dojos as well.
 Don’t forget to check out the samurai and ninja gift shop inside the museum, the only English-speaking place in downtown Kyoto that sells real samurai swords, antique samurai armors in addition to ninja tabi-socks.

 * Learn the history of samurai, ninja and Japanese culture led by an English speaking guide